jaredsohn/hnkarmabreakdown/README.md

 ## Usage

 Go to Hacker News, and click on a user profile.
-Right after you see the user's total amount of karma, it will show you the raw numbers for articles and submissions as well as a percentage for comment karma.
+Right after you see the user's total amount of karma, it will show you the raw karma totals for article submissions and comments as well as a percentage for comment karma.

 ## FAQ